 Living in Allen is great, but there are a few dangerous pests you need to look out for.
 Out of all the hazardous local pests, wasps are one of the most common.
 For this reason, it's essential to understand just how dangerous wasps may be to you and your guests.

-Which Wasps Are In Allen?
+Which Wasps Are in Allen?

 All of the wasps in Allen are dangerous, but it's still useful to know which wasps are in the area.
 One of the most aggressive wasps is the bald-faced.
 This black wasp has pale white or yellow markings on its face.
 Although people often confuse this wasp with the yellow jacket, it doesn't have the same striped pattern on its body.